reactive-python/reactpy/docs/source/installation.rst

               idom install some-js-package

-          For more info see the :ref:`Javascript Modules` section.
+          For more info see the :ref:`Custom Javascript` section.

     *   - Extra Features